joe-p/TEALrb/README.md

 ## Defining Subroutines

 Subroutines can be defined just like ABI Methods, except the yard tag is `@subroutine`.
-Unlike ABI methods, subroutines are not exposed via the ABI interface are intended to be used internally.
+Unlike ABI methods, subroutines are not exposed via the ABI interface and are intended to be used internally.

 ```rb
   # @subroutine